Hafflgav/camunda-8-examples/README.md

 asynchronously which waits 2 seconds before actually correlating the message.

 Take a look on the BPMN file for this [here](./src/main/resources/BPMN/MessageCorrelation.bpmn).

+#### Triggering another process to start while correlating a message
+It is possible to start another process featuring the same global message reference whilst correlating the message from the example before.
+This is exemplary modeled in the [MessageStartEvent.bpmn](./src/main/resources/BPMN/MessageStartEvent.bpmn) file.